Awraad/project-level3/readme.md

 TO RUN THIS PROJECT:
 -----------------
--make up-serives // but u should login to docker before that
+-make up-services // but u should login to docker before that

 -make test